-When thinking about planning a wedding, most engaged couples envision mainly the fun parts.
+When thinking about planning a Charleston wedding, most engaged couples envision mainly the fun parts.
 However planning your own wedding is a once in a lifetime experience and there is more to it than just choosing a romantic venue, the colors of your wedding flowers and what songs make the DJ list.

 Most people have never planned a big event in their lives before and there’s a reason why wedding planners have become more and more popular over the years.
-Making all the choice and thinking about the smallest details can quickly become overwhelming and make wedding planning stressful and unenjoyable.
+Making all the choices and thinking about the smallest details can quickly become overwhelming and make wedding planning stressful and unenjoyable.

 And what’s worse than not enjoying the whole process?
 After working in the wedding industry for a while now, we came up with 9 easy steps to ensure wedding planning will be a breeze.

 In general, you can celebrate a dream wedding year round in Charleston.
 However, you might want to consider what time of the year works best for you and your wedding guests.
 There is a reason why the most popular wedding seasons are in spring and fall.

 Yes, we get it.
 It’s probably the least exciting advice we give and you might not even have considered getting wedding insurance, yet it is worth considering.
 2020 has shown us that unpredictable events can always occur and it’s nice to be covered.

 1. If you plan an outside wedding, you might want to avoid June or July unless you have an air-conditioned option as a backup for your guests.
 The humidity (especially in Charleston) can be brutal not only to your hair and makeup but also to your elderly guests.

 2. June to November is hurricane season with quite regular occurrences of hurricanes in September and October the last years (including mandated evacuation orders).
 They are unpredictable and might upset your wedding plans.

 3. Short but heavy rainfalls in summer are common.
 They usually disappear quickly and an indoor back-up plan might calm your nerves.